NanoComp/meep/doc/docs/FAQ.md

 ### Can Meep model electrostatic effects?

 In principle, this corresponds to the limit as the frequency goes to zero or the wavelength goes to infinity.
 However, a time-domain simulation is rather inefficient for such [electrostatic](https://en.wikipedia.org/wiki/Electrostatics) (or magnetostatic) calculation; this includes [lumped circuit models](https://en.wikipedia.org/wiki/Lumped_element_model) such as resistance, voltage, capacitance, etc. In this regime, you are usually much better off directly solving e.g. [Poisson's equation](https://en.wikipedia.org/wiki/Poisson%27s_equation#Electrostatics) to obtain the fields from a given charge distribution.
 There are many available Poisson solvers based on [finite](https://en.wikipedia.org/wiki/Finite_element_method) or [boundary](https://en.wikipedia.org/wiki/Boundary_element_method) element methods.
 In Meep, probably the best you can do is to use a source with a very low frequency and a gradual turn-on specified by the `width` parameter of [`ContinuousSrc`](Python_User_Interface.md#continuoussource).

+### Why does the continuous-wave (CW) source produce a finite bandwidth response?

+The [ContinuousSource](Python_User_Interface.md#continuoussource) does not produce an exact single frequency response due to its finite turn-on time (which is described by a hyperbolic tangent function).
+If you Fourier transform the response, the finite turn-on time will produce other frequency components.
+After the turn-on, the continuous source is described by a sinusoid of the given frequency.

+If the `width` is 0 (the default) then the source turns on sharply.
+Otherwise, the source turns on with a shape of (1 + tanh(t/`width` - `slowness`))/2.
+That is, the `width` parameter controls the width of the turn-on.
+The `slowness` parameter (a fixed quantity) controls how far into the exponential tail of the tanh function the source turns on.
+The default `slowness` of 3.0 means that the source turns on at (1 + tanh(-3))/2 = 0.00247 of its maximum amplitude.
+A larger value for `slowness` means that the source turns on even more gradually to start with (i.e., farther in the exponential tail).

 ### How do I access or visualize the structure, fields, or sources in a subregion of the cell?